joshua-decoder/joshua-decoder.github.com/5.0/decoder.md

 - `mark-oovs` --- *false*

-  if `true`, this causes the text "_OOV" to be appended to each OOV in the output.
+  if `true`, this causes the text "_OOV" to be appended to each untranslated word in the output.

 - `visualize-hypergraph` --- *false*